65001/host-snapshot-agent-rs/README.md

 The agent will only run when invoked by a user or a scheduler, and will immediately terminate.
 It is not written to be persistent.

+* Read-only: performs no write operations to the filesystem or system configuration.
+* Memory safe: written in Rust, with statically linked binaries with no runtime dependencies on the target host.

 ## Connections

 The agent will only make a connection to the specified url, only when the `--url` flag is passed.
 Otherwise it will only write to `stdout`.